Confucii/etch-a-sketch/README.md

 # etch-a-sketch
-Odin project etch-a-sketch
+Odin project etch-a-sketch.
-Images by Midjourney
+Images by Midjourney.
 Font by Khurasan!